Making the Case for Improving PA Utilization and Retention

 Andrejs Avots-Avotin, MD, PhD — widely known as the nickname “Triple A” — vice president for medical affairs at Baylor Scott & White Health (BSWH) in Texas, has long been a champion of PAs and is a leader in developing the new structures and processes that will allow PAs and nurse practitioners (NPs) to flourish at BSWH.
-This Q&A is distilled from Avots-Avotin talk at the Center for Healthcare Leadership and Management symposium in May and a follow-up interview with PA Professional.
+This Q&A was originally published in December 2016.

 Q. Why did Scott & White Healthcare and Baylor Health Care System merge in 2013?